Family Owned for Over 100 Years

 Filtrine is now located in a modern 100,000 square foot facility in Keene, NH.
 Working toward reducing its carbon foot print, Filtrine was proud to receive the first City of Keene’s Green Business of the Year Award in 2010.
 In 2010 it put in a solar hot-water system for its test facility and in 2013 the company turned the switch on its new 30 KWP solar array set on its factory roof.
 After receiving a Renewable Energy grant in 2017 from the New Hampshire Public Utilities Commission (PUC), Filtrine installed a Biomass Thermal heating system at its plant cutting down on fossil fuel usage by more than 90%.

-The current generation of Hansels are committed to continuing a tradition of quality products with a focus on sustainability, promoting the health of its employees as a Healthy Monadnock 2020 Organizational Champion and supporting the community through organizations like the Monadnock United Way and the Greater Keene Chamber of Commerce (GKCC).
+The current generation of Hansels are committed to continuing a tradition of quality products with a focus on sustainability, promoting the health of its employees and supporting the community through organizations like the Monadnock United Way and the Greater Keene Chamber of Commerce (GKCC).
 Filtrine has partnered with local educational institutions including Antioch University New England, Cheshire Career Center, Keene Community Education Program and Keene State College.

 The prestigious Greater Keene Chamber of Commerce (GKCC) 2016 Windsor Brooks Business of the Year Award was given to Filtrine in recognition of an outstanding contribution to the economic strength, community health, and social well being of the greater Keene area.
 In 2017, Filtrine received the NH Business Committee for Art’s Business in the Arts Award for its “outstanding support of the arts through donations of time, money and resources.”
 Filtrine is one of 5 local companies awarded the 2017-2019 and 2018-2019 Monadnock United Way (MUW) Summit Awards for achieving the highest per capita giving in an established employee campaign, and the 2018-19 Enterprise Award for companies conducting campaigns with an exceptional level of creativity and enthusiasm.